jshakes/jshakespeare2019/content/_index.md

-I'm a product-focused, design-fluent web developer with six years of​ agency experience.
-I specialize in solving problems with technology.
-I offer a unique blend of coding, visual and UX design, systems thinking and information architecture.
+I’m a web developer with over ten years of experience at agencies and in-house.
+I mostly work with front-end technologies, which means I spend a lot of time writing code with languages like JavaScript.
+I currently work on the product engineering team at Quartz, where I write code and manage other developers.